-Once we are able to do so, with the earliest being Spring 2021 Term (from 1st January 2021) we will return to our normal termly programming for all age groups.
+Once we are able to do so, we will return to our normal termly programming for all age groups.
 It is our intention that from this point BB HQ UK will be providing Programme Planners and Activity Cards for the Company and Seniors age groups as well as Anchors and Juniors.
-These resources will be distributed with Spring 2021 Gazette to Leaders-in-charge at the end of November.